MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/player.md

 This internal attribute uses the [setTimeout method](https://developer.mozilla.org/en-US/docs/Web/API/setTimeout) to count down until the Player is no longer considered online.
 Every time the Player is set as online, the online interval is reset using the [clearTimeout method](https://developer.mozilla.org/en-US/docs/Web/API/clearTimeout) and then restarted from the beginning.
 If the timer reaches 0, then the Player is set as offline.
-How long it takes for this to happen is determined by the [[offlineStatusInterval setting|Tutorial:-Settings-(Node)#offlinestatusinterval]].
+This takes 15 minutes.
 When Player data is loaded, this is `null`.